 Executive B2B surveys collect insights and data from large sample sizes of each of these groups.

-Unlike market reports, expert surveys use data taken straight from the source: customers, employees, and distributors.
+Unlike market reports, expert surveys use data taken straight from the source.
+Specifically, they use data from customers, employees, and distributors.

-Additionally, because expert surveys do not rely on networks for contacting members of each data source.
-They can access a large enough sample size of unbiased respondents to ensure the accuracy of the data.
-This gives companies valuable information on how they should position themselves vis-a-vis pricing, messaging, and product roadmaps.
+Additionally, expert surveys do not rely on networks for contacting members of each data source.
+Because of this, they can access a large enough sample size of unbiased respondents to ensure the accuracy of the data.
+Consequently, this gives companies valuable information on how they should position themselves vis-a-vis pricing, messaging, and product roadmaps.